SpawnkillHELP/suisei-archive-guide/docs/preparation/README.md

 ```powershell
 setx /M PATH "%PATH%;<REPLACE THIS WITH THE PATH TO YOUR DIRECTORY>"
 ```
-The `REPLACE THIS WITH THE PATH TO YOUR DIRECTORY` section should be the folder where your tools are in.
+The `<REPLACE THIS WITH THE PATH TO YOUR DIRECTORY>` section should be the folder where your tools are in.
 Example cases would be `J:\Youtube Downloads` or `F:\Video Archive` .

+### ffmpeg

+`ffmpeg` is the very fundamental tool to process videos and audios, nearly every tool here would need `ffmpeg` .
+Please be sure you have installed it.

+For Windows, please download `ffmpeg` from [here](https://www.gyan.dev/ffmpeg/builds/), this is the source recommened by `ffmpeg` official site.
+I suggest download `release builds` for more stable experience.

+After download, extract the compressed file and put `ffmpeg.exe` into your `$PATH` folder.

 ### Environment